Isa2008/clock/README.md

-# clock
+# CLOCK

 A clock made with JavaScript and CSS.

 Watch it here https://isa2008.github.io/clock/

-With the fundamentals of JavaScript – setting hours, minutes, seconds – and CSS – transform and transition – it's pretty fast and easy to built this simple clock.
+With the fundamentals of Vanilla JavaScript – *setting hours, minutes, seconds* – and CSS – *transform and transition* – it's pretty fast and easy to built this simple clock.
 Try it yourself.

 ![Alt Text](demo-pic/clock.png)